LorenzRopa/LR.light/documentation.md

   LR.light was built out of a need to streamline light control in performance settings without the cost and rigidity of commercial wireless lighting systems.
 It favors flexibility and openness over polished user experience.

 - **Local-only networking**
-  The system assumes a local Wi-Fi router with static IPs.
+  The system assumes a local Wi-Fi router and communicates via mDNS hostnames rather than static IPs.
   This avoids latency, interference, and dependency on venue networks, which are often unreliable or locked down.

 - **Modular and hackable**
   The entire system is open for modification.
 Users comfortable with Max, WLED, or ESP32 firmware can extend the functionality as needed.
 No proprietary components or closed-source binaries are used.

 > LR.light is intentionally lean, minimal, and adaptable — but it rewards curiosity, experimentation, and a DIY mindset.

 ---